-Based on need and funding availability, CAS provides support for small equipment acquisition, maintenance, repair or enhancement.
-The Research Equipment and Support Request form is located on the CAS Research website.
-Requests should be for one time needs and will be reviewed upon receipt.
-To request equipment, complete and submit the CAS Research Equipment and Support Request Form.
+Based on need and funding availability, CAS provides support for small equipment acquisition, maintenance, repair, or enhancement.
+Requests should be for one-time needs and will be reviewed upon receipt of request.
+To request funding, submit the CAS Equipment Acquisition and Improvement Request Application.

 Office of Research & Innovation (ORI) Internal Awards Manuals and Forms